Championship Wrestling from Florida: Professional Wrestling Federation

 In late 1988, during the acquisition of Jim Crockett Promotions by Turner Broadcasting that formed World Championship Wrestling (WCW), the duo of Mike Graham and Steve Keirn attempted to revive the dormant CWF territory as a separate promotion.
 Once Rhodes departed from WCW, they reached out to him, and ultimately partnered to launch the new promotion in February 1989.
 Rhodes had larger visions for the fledgling regional territory, which included a name change from FCW to the non-regional Professional Wrestling Federation (PWF).
 The new startup promotion featured a raft of current and future stars, including Terry Funk, Dick Slater, Bam Bam Bigelow, Al Perez, The Nasty Boys, Scott Hall, Dustin Rhodes, Mike Awesome, Dallas Page and The Big Steel Man (who would become Tugboat in the WWF).

-Dusty Rhodes made his debut for the company on March 4, 1989, at an event in Titusville, Florida, when he teamed with Steve Keirn to defeat the duo of The Big Steel Man and Dick Slaytor.
+Dusty Rhodes made his debut for the company on March 4, 1989, at an event in Titusville, Florida, when he teamed with Steve Keirn to defeat the duo of The Big Steel Man and Dick Slater.
 A week later at the PWF Homecoming event in Tampa, he pinned Big Steel Man to become the first PWF Heavyweight Champion.
 Later that spring as the PWF began to grow, Rhodes received a surprise backstage visit from Bobby Heenan, who inquired on the state of the company's business.
 Shortly thereafter Vince McMahon reached out to Rhodes and made an offer to acquire the PWF as a developmental territory and to bring Rhodes into the WWF.
 He refused, as his desire was to grow the territory into a national brand that could compete with WCW and the WWF.
 However the Professional Wrestling Federation's backers did not have a desire to fund the company at a level necessary to enhance the territory further.
 In May he decided to part ways with the PWF and join the World Wrestling Federation as a wrestler.

 Before departing, Rhodes was defeated by The Big Steel Man on May 13, 1989, for the PWF title at an event in Sarasota.
 His final match with the company was on May 20, where he wrestled Steel Man at an event in Fort Lauderdale.
 The promotion closed shortly after holding its last show June 29, 1991, in Nassau, Bahamas, which saw Tyree Pride beat Steve Keirn for the PWF Florida Championship.

+The PWF Heavyweight Championship belt was later used as a makeshift WCW World Heavyweight Championship belt.
+This was awarded to Lex Luger at the 1991 Great American Bash and worn by him until a permanent replacement for the Big Gold Belt was ready.